 - Each candidate for a state office will appoint one person to view the issuance of the ballots.
 These persons may assist in the issuance of the ballots if called upon by the Sergeant-at-Arms.
 Any questions or points of order made by a candidate or his representative will be directed to the Sergeant-at-Arms.
 If the question or point of order cannot be resolved, the problem will then be taken to the President and addressed by the Executive Committee prior to the results of the election being announced.

-- The style of ballot used will be selected by the Secretary-Treasurer and approved by the Executive Board prior to the election The ballots used will have the name of the position printed on it.
+- The style of ballot used will be selected by the Administrator and approved by the Executive Board prior to the election The ballots used will have the name of the position printed on it.
 The District Governor's ballots will have the number of the District marked on them at the time they are issued.

 - The ballots will be cast in a container selected by the Sergeant-at-Arms.

 - The counting of the ballots of the state offices will be made immediately after the last state office ballot is cast.